jhilikmajumdar/Stock-price-prediction-with-machine-learning/README.md

 #### Getting Started:

-To begin with the project, clone the repository and follow the and use the stock_price.ipynb script.
+To begin with the project, clone the repository and follow the and use the stock_price.py.ipynb script.

 #### Acknowledgements: